mittmedia/midhack-web/README.md

 # Midhack Web

-Signup site for the MIUN and Mittmedia collaboration called Midhack.
+Signup site for the Mid Sweden University and Mittmedia collaboration called Midhack.